 Solution 1: Restore Disabled iPhone with iTunes

-Step 1: Launch iTunes on your computer.
-Connect the disabled iPhone to the computer using a USB cable.
+- Step 1: Launch iTunes on your computer and connect the disabled iPhone to it.

 Solution 2: Restore Disabled iPhone with iCloud

 If the iCloud service is activated on your iPhone, you can also use this Apple service to restore disabled iPhone.
 To learn how to restore disabled iPhone using iCloud, follow the steps we have outlined below:

 Step 1: On your computer, launch a web browser and visit iCloud.com.
 Log in using your Apple ID and password.